How Lumber is Graded & What it Means for Your Fence

 The purpose for grading lumber is two-fold: to determine the structural integrity and create a standard to rate the aesthetic quality of a piece of lumber.
 When a tree is cut into boards, each board comes from a different section of the tree.
 Boards that come from the center of the tree- what’s referred to as heartwood- often have no knots or blemishes.
 Boards that come from the outer edge of a tree will typically have more knots and blemishes.

+Why?
 Because of a tree’s branches.

 All knots, essentially, are cross-cuts of tree branches.
-And because tree branches penetrate the outer edges of a tree more than they do the center, boards that come from the outer edge of a tree have more knots.
+And because tree branches penetrate the outer edges of a tree more so than they do the center, boards that come from the outer edge of a tree have more knots.

 Grade is determined by the type and position of knots and how they affect the structural integrity and appearance of a board.

-A #1-2 grade board is the highest quality board that has knots.
+A #1-2 grade board is the highest quality board with knots.
 The type of knots on a #1-2 grade are tight and sound: pin knots, heart knots, and spike knots are typically the only knots you will find on a #1-2 grade board.
 These knots are secured in place because the branch they come from was still alive and growing when the tree was cut.
 You may notice that knots on a #1-2 grade fence are surrounded by bands of new growth, which a lot of fence owners find attractive.

 The ideal fence is made from a variety of #1-2 or #2 boards; these fences won’t cost you nearly as much as an all clear fence, they will last for a long time if properly maintained, and- because the knots are secure and evenly distributed among the surface of the entire fence- they look wonderful.